Teradata/nodejs-driver/README.md

 ---

+`.executeAsync(` *SQLRequest* `,` *OptionalSequenceOfParameterValues* `, ignoreErrors=` *OptionalSequenceOfIgnoredErrorCodes* `)`

+Asynchronously executes the SQL request.
+Returns a `Promise`.
+If a sequence of parameter values is provided as the second argument, the values will be bound to question-mark parameter markers in the SQL request.
+Specifying parameter values as a mapping is not supported.

+---

 `.executemany(` *SQLRequest* `,` *SequenceOfSequencesOfParameterValues* `, ignoreErrors=` *OptionalSequenceOfIgnoredErrorCodes* `)`

 Executes the SQL request as an iterated SQL request for the batch of parameter values.
+The batch of parameter values must be specified as a sequence of sequences.
+Specifying parameter values as a mapping is not supported.

+The `ignoreErrors` parameter is optional.
+The ignored error codes must be specified as a sequence of integers.

+---

+`.executemanyAsync(` *SQLRequest* `,` *SequenceOfSequencesOfParameterValues* `, ignoreErrors=` *OptionalSequenceOfIgnoredErrorCodes* `)`

+Asynchronously executes the SQL request as an iterated SQL request for the batch of parameter values.
+Returns a `Promise`.
 The batch of parameter values must be specified as a sequence of sequences.
 Specifying parameter values as a mapping is not supported.

 The `ignoreErrors` parameter is optional.
 The ignored error codes must be specified as a sequence of integers.